 - WIDER Face

 CVAT offers the following shapes which to annotate images:

 Use cases of CVAT

 In the past 10 years, artificial neural networks (ANN) have shown great success in computer vision applications.
-The use of neural network-based solutions for computational vision depend on visual data (pictures, photos, videos, deep maps) to train an AI algorithm for image recognition tasks.
+The use of neural network-based solutions for computational vision depends on visual data (pictures, photos, videos, deep maps) to train an AI algorithm for image recognition and image processing tasks.
 When AI engineers develop neural network algorithms, they often face the problem of insufficient reliable training data that is used as ground truth examples for model training.
 The amount of such data influences the prediction quality of the algorithm.

 CVAT Medical Image Annotation Tool

 Since AI is a significant technology in medicine, especially in times of the COVID-19 pandemic.
 There is a high demand for image annotation in medical use cases.
 CVAT is one of few image annotation tools to label DICOM data (Digital Imaging and Communication in Medicine), a standard to store medical images and data in .dcm files.
 Hence CVAT is an alternative to simple annotation tools such as md.ai or complex solutions with a lot of features for data annotation that come with restrictions for commercial use (medseg.ai).